This contraceptive neutralizes (alters) spermatozoa. It is strongly advised to use it in combination with another contraceptive method.

 From your pharmacist

 The spermicide is sold between 7 and 20 euros in pharmacy.
-The CNS does not reimburse this contraception.
+The CNS does not reimburse this contraceptive.
 (The price is an average indication which may vary)

 - Available without a prescription, so no need to go to the physician.